supa2/Automaton/Installation.md

 Download the library from Github  by clicking here: <https://github.com/tinkerspy/Automaton/archive/master.zip>

-Save the zip file and rename it from Automaton-master.zip to Automaton.zip Uncompress the zip file, you should end up with a folder called 'Automaton'.
+Save the zip file Automaton-master.zip to your desktop.
+Uncompress the zip file, you should end up with a folder called 'Automaton-master' which contains 'Automaton.cpp' and other files.

+(if the folder contains another folder called 'Automaton-master' you should use that one instead)

+Rename the folder from Automaton-master' to 'Automaton'.

 To install the library, first quit the Arduino application.
 Drag the Automaton folder into your Arduino libraries folder.
 Under Windows, it will likely be called "My Documents\Arduino\libraries".
 For Mac users, it will likely be called "Documents/Arduino/libraries".
 On Linux, it will be the "libraries" folder in your sketchbook.